XCUR Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Exicure, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-15, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Exicure, Inc. ("Exicure" or the "Company") (NASDAQ: XCUR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Exicure securities between March 11, 2021 and November 15, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/xcur.
+17, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Exicure, Inc. (“Exicure” or the “Company”) ( XCUR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Exicure securities between March 11, 2021 and November 15, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/xcur.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").